praschak/candelapy/README.md

 # candelapy
-candelapy is a simple python script that lets you control your Yeelight Candela Ambient Lamp YLFW01YL over BLE.
+*candelapy* is a simple python script that lets you control your Yeelight Candela Ambient Lamp YLFW01YL over BLE.

 Requirements
 ------------

-candelapy is based on pygatt:
+*candelapy* is based on *pygatt*:

     $ sudo pip install pygatt